-I specialize in the history of the colonial Andes and of Early Modern Spain with an emphasis on cultural and social history that also draws on social theory, particularly on new approaches to colonial interaction, "civilizational" policies, and conversion that attend not only to writing and its archives, but to the practices and material forms of politics and religion.
-My first book, The People are King: The Making of an Andean Politics (forthcoming from Oxford University Press), is a major revision of traditional ideas about the origins of social and political change and of the long-term impact of colonialism.
+A former Director of Fordham University’s Institute for Latin American and Latinx Studies, Dr. Elizabeth Penry is a prize-winning historian of the colonial Andes and of Early Modern Spain.
+Her book, The People are King: The Making of an Indigenous Andean Politics (Oxford University Press, 2019), is a major revision of traditional ideas about the origins of social and political change and of the long-term impact of colonialism.
 It assesses how colonized people defined themselves and their political communities, and how micro-historical and ethno-historical methodologies can elaborate understandings of global history.
-I offer a new interpretation of how Andeans wrestled with colonial domination to create their distinct politics, as well as an innovative analysis of the long-term impact of sixteenth-century resettlement policies, including a fresh reading of the late eighteenth-century rebellions.
-The research on which I base my argument comes on the one hand, from over twenty archives and research libraries in Bolivia, Argentina, Peru, Spain and the United States, including town, regional, and national archives, as well as those of the church.
+The book offers a new interpretation of how Andeans wrestled with colonial domination to create their distinct politics, as well as an innovative analysis of the long-term impact of sixteenth-century resettlement policies, including a fresh reading of the late eighteenth-century rebellions.
+The research comes from over twenty archives and research libraries in Bolivia, Argentina, Peru, Spain and the United States, including town, regional, and national archives, as well as those of the church.
 It also draws on rich sources from art history, ethnography and archaeology to link archival materials to the concrete places, things, and people they reference.
-Research and writing for this book has been supported by the National Endowment for the Humanities, Fulbright, the Wenner-Gren Foundation for Anthropological Research, and the John Carter Brown Library, among others.